danil123zxc/trip_planner/README.md

 # Trip Planner

-Trip Planner is an agentic travel planning platform built around a LangGraph workflow extracted from `trip_planner.ipynb`.
+Trip Planner is an agentic travel planning platform built around a LangGraph workflow.
 The system coordinates multiple research agents (lodging, activities, food, transport, and advisory) to assemble a day-by-day itinerary, supports human-in-the-loop decisions, and exposes the workflow through a FastAPI service.

+Start from `trip_planner.ipynb` to understand the workflow.

 ## Key Capabilities